MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ```

 ### -UserIds
-The UserIds parameter specifies the email address of users that the feature policy in the Viva module applies to.
+The UserIds parameter specifies the user principal names (UPNs) of the users the updated policy applies to.
 You can enter multiple values separated by commas.

-The values that you enter for this parameter will overwrite any existing UserIds entries.
+You must omit the GroupIds parameter, UserIds parameter, and the Everyone switch if you do not wish to update the users and groups the policy applies to.

-To have the feature policy in the Viva module apply to all users and groups, use the Everyone switch.
+Note that you can provide up to 20 users and/or groups for the updated policy to apply to.
+This limit applies to the total across the related parameters.
+To have the updated policy apply to all users in the tenant, use the Everyone switch.

 ```yaml
 Type: String[]